-Blumira provides broad coverage for windows server including collecting logs using NXLog, Command Line Logging, DNS Debugging and Winlogbeat.
+Blumira provides broad coverage for windows server including collecting logs and recommends using NXLog, Command Line Logging, DNS Debugging and Winlogbeat.

 NXLog is a multi-platform log management tool that helps to easily identify security risks, policy breaches or analyze operational problems in server logs, operation system logs and application logs.
 In concept, NXLog is similar to syslog-ng or Rsyslog, but it is not limited to UNIX and syslog only.

 It can be placed in the same location, assuming you are using x86 version of Windows 2003, C:\Program Files\nxlog\conf\nxlog.conf.

 This configuration strips out a number of features that the 2008+ version has.
 We strongly recommend using the latest version of Sysmon that supports Windows 2003 to fill in the holes that are lost due to the Windows 2003 event log not being very verbose.

 You do not need to set up any additional logging on the host, no additional steps are required beyond the hardening guide.

 Please reach out to [email protected]for our Windows 2003 hardening and visibility guide.

 You will need to ensure that logging is enabled for the Windows FW via GPO for Dropped packets only.
 Adding successful packets will most likely be unnecessarily verbose unless you require visibility due to lack of segmentation.